dib-lab/2020-ibd/docs/main.md

 ### Annotation-free approach for meta-analysis of IBD metagenomes.

-Given that both reference-based and *de novo* methods suffer from substantial and biased loss of information in the analysis of metagenomes, we sought a reference- and assembly-free pipeline to fully characterize each sample.
+Given that both reference-based and *de novo* methods suffer from substantial and biased loss of information in the analysis of metagenomes, we sought a reference- and assembly-free pipeline to fully characterize each sample (**Figure {@fig:pipeline}**).
 K-mers, words of length *k* in nucleotide sequences, have previously been exploited for annotation-free characterization of sequencing data (CITATION).
 K-mers are superior to alignment and assembly in metagenome analysis because:
 1) k-mers enable exact matching, which is fast and requires little computational resources;